 Cryptosporidium infection is also called cryptosporidiosis.
 It is an illness that affects your intestines.
 It is caused by the parasite Cryptosporidium.
 This parasite is found in the stool of infected people or animals, which can then contaminate food or water.
 People are often infected by contaminated water.
-This most often happens when someone swallows water from a pool, lake, or stream.

 The main symptom is watery diarrhea.
 This starts about 2 to 10 days after exposure.
 You may also have stomach cramps, nausea and vomiting, or a fever.